arungupta-95/Heart-Disease-prediction/README.md

-# Heart Disease Prediction
+# ❤️ Heart Disease Prediction

-## Project Description
+## 📌 Project Overview
-This is a Machine Learning project that predicts whether a person is likely to have heart disease based on medical parameters.
+This is a Machine Learning project that predicts whether a patient is likely to have heart disease based on medical parameters.

+## 🚀 Features
+- Heart Disease Prediction
+- Machine Learning Model
+- Streamlit Web App
+- User-friendly Interface

-## Technologies Used
+## 🛠 Technologies Used
 - Python
 - Pandas
 - NumPy